Cins: Is transhumanism an idea that seems friendly to humanity but will actually harm humanity? Will people lose importance if transhumanism succeeds?

 How can these risks be minimised?

 One surprising solution to global catastrophic risk is simple but not easy: a biohappiness revolution.
-Universal access to preimplantation genetic screening and counselling for all prospective parents, and access to tools of gene editing like CRISPR, can ensure that all children are born innately happy.
+Universal access to preimplantation genetic screening and counselling for all prospective parents, and access to gene-editing tools like CRISPR can ensure that all children are born innately happy.
 The link between (un)happiness and global catastrophic risk might not seem obvious.
 Yet the more passionately people love life, the more eagerly they act to protect and preserve it.
 Other things being equal, a constitutionally happier world will be a safer world.
-But first, we need a revolution of “designer baby-making” to replace the genetic crapshoot of traditional sexual reproduction.
+But first we need a revolution of “designer baby-making” to replace the genetic crapshoot of traditional sexual reproduction.

 Cins: Why do you strongly defend transhumanism so much?
 Can I find out about your motivation?